TannDev/silence-among-us/README.md

 1. Repeat this as many times as needed to make all the instances different

 To make test them, you can use `!sau-rollcall` in a channel with all of them, to make sure they have unique prefixes.

+#### Auto-join
+- **Default:** `true`
+- **Valid Options:** `on`, `off`, `true`, `false`
+- **Example:** `!sau config set autojoin on`

+With this feature enabled, discord users spectating an automated lobby will be automatically joined to the lobby if their saved in-game name matches an unlinked player from the capture.
+This auto-join is done whenever a user connects to the voice channel _and_ whenever the capture reports a new player has connected to the game.
+So users can connect to the game and discord in either order.

+Use `!sau config set autojoin off` to disable this feature for your server.

 ## Privacy
 **Note:** This section only applies to the Tanndev-hosted instances of the bot.